-The Convention on Business Integrity (CBi) in partnership with The Nigerian Stock Exchange (NSE) has established a Corporate Governance Rating System (CGRS) for listed companies in Nigeria.
+The Convention on Business Integrity (CBi) in partnership with The Nigerian Stock Exchange (NSE) established a Corporate Governance Rating System (CGRS) for listed companies in Nigeria.

 Recent events in Nigeria’s regulatory landscape such as the draft release of the Financial Reporting Council’s unified code of corporate governance has generated debate about the effectiveness of stricter regulation in securing sound corporate behavior.
 Besides regulation, could there be a robust corporate governance system for Nigeria that will incorporate a number of other elements to ensure support for the objectives of regulation across all sectors?
 The answer is yes, we can and thankfully the Nigerian Stock Exchange (NSE) in partnership with the Convention on Business Integrity has developed such a system- The Corporate Governance Rating System (CGRS).